Become a part of the DFRW

-The terms of office for officers and chairs shall be two (2) years beginning January 1 following their election through December 31 of the second year, regardless of the date of installation.
+(a) The terms of office for officers and chairs shall be two (2) years beginning January 1 following their election through December 31 of the second year, regardless of the date of installation.

-immediately upon installation which shall take place in the month of January, after election.
-Officers and chairs may not serve in the same position for more than two (2) consecutive terms.
-Given the specialized requirements of financial and/or accounting background/experience, the officer position of Treasurer shall be exempt from the two (2) consecutive terms, and the incumbent of this position may continue to serve, by election, or until a successor is elected.
+(b) Officers and chairs may not serve in the same position for more than two (2) consecutive terms.
+Given the specialized requirements of financial and/or accounting background/experience, the officer positions of Treasurer and Assistant Treasurer shall be exempt from the two (2) consecutive terms, and the incumbent of this position may continue to serve, by election, or until a successor is elected.